zs-barnes/sicp-exercises/chapter1.md

 ## Exercise 1.25
-This version of expmod is much slower because it first has to compute the base^exp, which can be extremely large.
-The orginial expmod procedure never explicitly computes this number, instead it uses successive squaring that ensures we decrease the exponential recusrivusly before using it with a base.
+This version of expmod is much slower because it first has to compute base^exp, which can be extremely large.
+The orginial expmod procedure never explicitly computes this number, instead it uses successive squaring that ensures we decrease the exponential recursively before using it with a base.

 ## Exercise 1.26
 By not calling square, we instead are making two recursive calls to expmod, making this a tree recursive process.
 Because Scheme is applicative order, now it must evalute both calls to expmod before making each recursive call.

 By making two recursive calls, we are cancelling out the benefit we recieved with succesive squaring, creating an O(n) runtime.

-Instead of T(n) = 1 + T(n/2), which evaluates to O(log n), where we cut amount of work in half with each even call, we now instead have T(n) = 1 + T(n/2) + T(n/2), which evaluates to O(n)

 ## Exercise 1.27
 Here is my implementation of a test to check for a carmichael number: